Kriegel/PowerLogging/README.md

 # PowerLogging
-Universal approach to PowerShell Logging
+Universal approach to PowerShell event Logging

+Iam an simple minded Windowes Administrator and I like simply logging to a file very much.
-Since the first release of PowerShell 2.0 I searched an universal, non module approach to simple log PowerShell events create by the Write-xxx cmdlets to a simple Logfile or other consumer.
+Since the first release of PowerShell 2.0 I searched an universal, non module approach to simple log PowerShell events.

+Because it is not allways possible to transport and load a module with a script, non Mudule means that I want to use PowerShell buildin processing instead of loading an additional module.
+IMy desire is to (re)use the events created by the Write-xxx cmdlets to do a simple Logfile or other consumer.

 Now I think I found one.
 Ugly but needful for daily use in quick n dirty admin scripts.

 ## Logging

-In computing, a logfile (or simply log) is a file that records either the events which happen while an operating system or other software runs, or the personal messages between different users of communication software.
+In computing, a logfile (or simply log) is a file that records either the events which happen while an operating system or other software runs.
 (Excerpt: http://en.wikipedia.org/wiki/Logfile)

-Logging can even be done with Databases or other Log-Event consumer.
+Logging can even be done with Databases or other Log-Event consumer like Unix / Linux syslog, Rsyslog, Windows Event Log or on Apple McOs the unified logging system.

 ## Parts of a data log-entry